Flamenco/stackeditpro/Features.md

 # New Features

 ## Keyboard Shortcut Manager
-View all keyboard shortcuts.
+View all pro and standard keyboard shortcuts.
 This command is available from the *Actions Sidebar*.

+## Keyboard Shortcuts
+We added a keyboard shortcut manager to the core editor.
+Currently there is only one shortcut registered, but we plan on adding more, and also allowing shortcuts to be user-defined.

+### Move Lines Up Or Down
+Press *shift-alt-up* or *shift-alt-down* to move the cursor line or selected lines up or down.
+This is great for changing the order of lines in lists without having to *copy-paste* or use *drag-and-drop*.

+If you have ever used an IDE (Integrated Development Environment) or advanced text editor, you will feel right at home.

 ## Workspace Search
 We have enabled text searching of all documents inside your workspace.